 The following policy statements apply for exam week.

 3. Change of Exams/Presentations: No final examination/presentation may be changed from its scheduled period except with the approval of the College Registrar.
 Travel arrangements, vacations, employment plans and convenience will not be viewed as sufficient reasons to change an examination/presentation.
 The following are examples of reasons that are not approved: family events, transportation home or on vacation, flight times (regardless of booking date or destination), start dates for internships, job or graduate school interviews, summer coursework, employment, legal proceedings or jury duty, non-emergency or elective medical procedures and appointments, special events, etc. Students who make travel arrangements for any reason that conflicts with exams will be expected to adjust their travel plans, even if there are additional financial consequences for the student.
 Final exams at Augustana should be considered a priority over other plans.
-The deadline to submit a petition requesting to change a scheduled exam is the Monday of week 10 each term.
+The deadline to submit a petition requesting to change a scheduled exam is the Monday of week 14 each term.
 Requests after this deadline will not be considered.

 4. Take home examinations: Take home finals may be assigned with the final examination period as the due date.

-5. Major assignments: Major assignments due during Exam Week in a class with no final exam must be assigned with a due date of the class's final examination period or 6:00 p.m. on Thursday of exam week.
+5. Major assignments: Major assignments due during Exam Week in a class with no final exam must be assigned with a due date of the class's final examination period or 6:00 p.m. on Friday of exam week.
 Exceptions include assignments, such as art projects for public display, that have special scheduling needs.

 - Faculty Requests: The exam blocks from 3:00-5:00 p.m.
-Wednesday and from 6:00-8:00 p.m.
-Monday, Tuesday and Thursday are reserved for the scheduling of common final examinations for courses with multiple sections.
+Wednesdays/Thursdays and from 6:00-8:00 p.m.
+Mondays/Thursdays are reserved for the scheduling of common final examinations for courses with multiple sections.
 An additional time period for multi-section exams alternates in the noon-2:00 pm block on Wednesdays/Thursdays each semester.
-Instructors or departments may request a multi-section exam by emailing the Associate Registrar and this request must be made prior to the start of the semester.
+Instructors or departments may request a multi-section exam by completing the on-line request form prior to the start of the semester.
 Requests made after the semester begins will not be considered.
-Faculty will receive a confirmation email when the multi-section exam date/time/location been scheduled.
-All final exam date/time/location should be published on the course syllabus and adhere to the final examination policies of the college noted here as well as meet the policies in the Faculty Handbook.
+Faculty will receive a confirmation email when the multi-section exam date/time/location has been scheduled.
+All final exam blocks with the date/time/locations should be published on the course syllabus and adhere to the final examination policies of the college noted here as well as meet the policies in the Faculty Handbook.
 Departments who wish to combine events including Senior Inquiry (SI) presentations into a single exam period may request to schedule those events through the Academic Affairs office prior to the start of the term by completing the on-line request form.
 Requests made after the term begins will not be considered.
 Department chairs will receive a confirmation email when the combined event’s date/time/location has been scheduled.